syncfusion-content/javascript-docs/js/Dependencies.md

 * jQuery.easing - to support the animation effects in the components.
 * jQuery.Globalize - to support the globalization.

-Current version of Syncfusion components supports the latest version of jQuery (**jQuery 2.1.4**).

 ## Server-side Libraries

-Some JavaScript UI web widgets like Grid and Schedule that supports **Exporting** functionality.
-This requires the below assemblies to be referred in the application.
+Some JavaScript UI web widgets like Grid and Schedule requires the below assemblies to support export functionality.

 * Syncfusion.Compression.Base
 * Syncfusion.Linq.Base